 Here’s what their CEO has to say about referrals:

 “It’s all about deeply understanding your core customer and why they share.
 Young, milennial, digital native.
 Loves style.
 Love to hook up his crew.
 They’re all about sharing.
 We give them social validation.
 Referrals just accelerate that, so they’re constantly referring people to the brand.” – Greats CEO Ryan Babenzien

-Here are some examples to give you some context for thinking about your own referral program incentives.
+Still considering?
+Here are some examples for how to set up your own referral program incentives.

 Examples of businesses that use cash as a referral reward in their campaigns:

 - Mattress company Leesa knows that people aren’t likely to buy a second mattress right after they’ve bought their first one, so they give cash rewards instead– $50 cash Paypal’d to you, and $50 off for the friend you refer.
 The mattress typically costs $890, so that’s about a 6% discount.